 What’s more important: a story setting or the characters?

 Without the characters there would be no story, but story settings play an extremely and fundamentally important part of my books.
-For me, they are both as important as each other.
+For me you can’t have one without the other.

 Have you got any stories you want to get published?